lasik surgeons

 Atopy related allergic response is not normally problematic for Lasik, but must be evaluated.

 Atopy is an allergic response normally inherited.
-It is possible that a person with untreated atopy may have conventional or custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, RLE, P-IOLs or other refractive surgery procedures, but there may be a significantly increased risk of DLK of the patient elects to have Lasik or All-Laser Lasik.
+It is possible that a person with untreated atopy may have conventional or custom wavefront Lasik, Bladeless Lasik, PRK, LASEK, Epi-Lasik, RLE, P-IOLs or other refractive surgery procedures, but there may be a significantly increased risk of DLK of the patient elects to have Lasik or Bladeless Lasik.
 People with atopy who are taking oral systemic non-sedating histamine receptor 1 antagonist do not have any higher risk of DLK than people without atopy.

 People with atopy tend to develop the classic allergic diseases -- atopic dermatitis (skin rash, itching), allergic rhinitis (hay fever), and asthma.
 Atopy involves allergic response to common environmental proteins such as house dust mite, grass pollen, and food allergens.